- How to create a gift certificate that you would like to donate

 ► Related: Mark a reservation as tax exempt

 When you sell a gift certificate, the sale price is ALWAYS equal to the redeemable value unless someone specifically changes it.
 Sale price is the price that the gift certificate was sold for.
 Redeemable value is the dollar amount that can be redeemed.

 ► Related: Setting up Gift Certificate Promotions

-► If you did a special or promotion where for example you add $10 to every $100 a customer spends on a gift certificate, then you would add an item onto the bill such as "Gift Certificate Promotion" in the negative to offset the bill.
+► If you did a special or promotion where for example you add $10 to every $100 a customer spends on a gift certificate, the the "Gift Certificate Promotion" item in the negative to offset the bill would be -10.

-In some states, the paid value of a gift certificate can never expire but the "free" or "promotional" value can.
+In some states, the paid value of a gift certificate can never expire but the "Donation" or "Promotional" value can expire.

 If you have any questions, please reach out to support!